Harlan and Hollingsworth: Postwar

 In 1866, Elijah Hollingsworth died in a shipyard accident.
 His death greatly affected Samuel Harlan, so that shortly thereafter the partnership was dissolved and the enterprise incorporated as The Harlan & Hollingsworth Company.
 Harlan & Hollingsworth thrived despite competition from Jackson & Sharp and other Wilmington yards, in part because of their diversified production of railroad car building and shipbuilding.
 However, the Panic of 1873 and the death of Charles Morgan, their largest customer, induced the company to seek government contracts again.
 These included the construction of the sloop Ranger and the 16-year construction of the "New Navy monitor USS Amphitrite (BM-2).
 Despite this experience Harlan & Hollingsworth constructed three more torpedo boat destroyers for the Navy, the Stringham, Hull, and Hopkins.

 Other notable vessels built by Harlan & Hollingsworth include Mischief, winner of the fourth America's Cup in 1881.
-Another notable vessel they built in 1887 was the Yampa, which lead to other ships built for the German Emperor William II.
+Another notable vessel they built in 1887 was the Yampa, which lead to other ships built for the German Emperor Wilhelm II.

 Important clients included Elbridge Thomas Gerry who commissioned the SY Electra in 1884 and William Astor who commissioned the SY Nourmahal in the same year.
 In 1885 William Vanderbilt commissioned the SY Alva (designed by St Clare John Byrne).

 The company followed Jackson & Sharp into narrow-gauge railcar building, but were not in the forefront of steel car construction.
 In the 1880s orders for ferries and coastal steamships started picking up again, so much that by the end of the 19th century, the company was the largest employer in Wilmington.
 In 1896 and 1897, they built the Catawissa; it was listed on the National Register of Historic Places in 1996.
 In 1898 they built the 1448 ton steam yacht 'Niagara', designed by W.G.
 Shackford, for wealthy client Howard Gould.
 This was put to use by the US Navy in both world wars.

 Also on the National Register is the Rosinco, built by Harlan and Hollingsworth in 1916.